 Windows 7 gadgets can be a lot more than a pretty interface for your clock or news feed.
-Several Windows 7 gadgets exist solely as system monitoring tools that show constantly updated data about your system resources like CPU, memory, hard drive and network usage.
+Several Windows 7 gadgets exist solely as monitoring tools that show constantly updated data about your system resources like CPU, memory, hard drive and network usage.

-Below are the best free Windows 7 gadgets (they work in Vista too) that can be used to help keep track of system resources:
+Below are the best free Windows 7 gadgets (they work in Windows Vista too) that can be used to help keep track of system resources:

 In a hurry?
 Take a quick tour of these Windows 7 gadgets to see which ones you like best.